-Our strategic goals and action plan defines the ambitions for BHB to accomplish its ESG endeavour, supported by short- and medium-term actions.
+Our strategic goals and action plan defines the ambitions for of ESG Reporting in July 2020.
+The webinar was a part of a BHB to accomplish its ESG endeavour, supported by short- and medium-term actions.

 BHB ESG Initiatives

 This year, we signed an MoU with Sustainability Excellence which aims to deploy ESG-related initiatives that promote sustainability values and practices among BHB's listed companies and investors.
 Sustainability Excellence delivered keynotes on sustainability and ESG implementation in 2020 in accordance with our commitment to ESG and our sustainability approach which is aligned with the UN SDGs.
 Together with Sustainability Excellence, we conducted a series of engagement sessions and workshops with listed companies to encourage dialogue between investors and listed companies on key ESG issues and developed a collaborative research report on the status of sustainability in Bahrain's capital market based on key ESG information.